Kerala Style Pooja - Room Interior Design Ideas

 -

-Arrange a small tray of locally available blooms - jasmine, marigold, or rose - to refresh your shrine each morning.
-If full garlands are impractical, opt for a single floating bloom in a brass bowl.
-Dispose of spent flowers respectfully after prayers.
+Place a small tray of local flowers (jasmine, marigold, rose) on your shrine and change them daily.
+If full garlands are not feasible, consider placing a single blossom in a brass bowl.
+Dispose of the flowers respectfully once they dry out or after use.

 -